knickels/Player-Stage-Manual/WORLDFILES.md

 object to be a color not listed in the ` colors[]` list to make it invisible to blobfinders.

-%The blobfinder can only find a model if its `blob_return` parameter is true.
 The parameters for the blobfinder are described in the Stage manual, but the most useful ones are here: